expo/expo/docs/pages/guides/config-plugins.md

 };
 ```

 For the most _stable_ experience, you should try to have no `UNVERSIONED` plugins in your project.
-This is because the UNVERSIONED plugin may not support the native code in your project.
+This is because the `UNVERSIONED` plugin may not support the native code in your project.
-For instance, say you have an `UNVERSIONED` facebook plugin in your project, if the facebook native code or plugin has a breaking change, that will break the way your project ejects and cause it to error on build.
+For instance, say you have an `UNVERSIONED` Facebook plugin in your project, if the Facebook native code or plugin has a breaking change, that will break the way your project ejects and cause it to error on build.

 [config-docs]: https://docs.expo.io/versions/latest/config/app/
 [cli-eject]: https://docs.expo.io/workflow/expo-cli/#eject